EMBL-Design-Language/Springboard/information-architecture.md

 There are three major facets that reflect EMBL's internal organisation and the outside user's need.

-1. Who: the EMBL people involved
+1. Who: the EMBL people and teams involved
 1. What: the division (research, services, training, industry transfer)
     - Activity: the type of work being done (disease modeling, bioinformatics, structural biology, mouse biology, etc.)
 1. Where: EMBL's six physical geographic sites and virtual websites